 Black tea contains an amino acid called l-theanine, found only in tea and has some very interesting effects on the brain.
 L-theanine increases alpha brain waves inducing a calm and deeply relaxed state.

-Because of alpha waves’ connection with relaxed mental states, increase in alpha wave activity is a desirable outcome.
+Because of alpha waves' connection with relaxed mental states, an increase in alpha wave activity is a desirable outcome.

-Combined with the caffeine in tea, which is about half the amount found in coffee, the overall effect is a relaxed and focused calm.
+Combined with the caffeine in tea, which is about half the amount found in coffee, the overall effect is relaxed and focused calm.

 2. Tea aids in meditation

 The calm focus obtained from drinking tea is beneficial in the practice of meditation.
 Buddhist monks traditionally drink tea before their meditation practice.
 It keeps them awake, calm and focused.

-Tea creates a relaxed alertness which aids in contemplation and meditation because of the high concentration of the amino acid L-theanine.
+Tea creates relaxed alertness which aids in contemplation and meditation because of the high concentration of the amino acid L-theanine.

 L-theanine relieves mental and physical stress and enhances cognition and awareness.
 This unique mix of chemicals in tea delivers wakefulness, awareness, and relaxation all at the same time.

 3. Tea helps to maintain heart health

-Antioxidants have proven health benefits to cardiovascular health.
+Antioxidants have proven health benefits for cardiovascular health.
 Studies have shown that tea may help support healthy blood flow and circulation by improving blood vessel function.

 Research associates tea drinking with a reduced risk of high blood pressure, stroke, and hardening of the arteries (atherosclerosis).

 4. Certain teas may reduce cholesterol